 Average car insurance cost in Washington

-The average Washington auto insurance policy costs $463 per year for minimum coverage and $1,176 per year for full coverage.
+The average Washington auto insurance policy costs $463 per year for minimum coverage and $1,176 per year for full coverage, based on quoted annual premiums from Quadrant Information Services.
 Compared to the national annual averages of $565 and $1,674 for minimum and full coverage, respectively, Washington drivers pay as much as $498 less per year.
+Lower car insurance premiums in Washington may be attributed to relatively low population density.
+Washington also has the third most electric vehicles by market share and car insurance companies often offer lower rates to customers with electronic vehicles.

 |Average annual premium for minimum coverage in Washington||Average annual premium for full coverage in Washington|